IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

  	![alt text](images/curlResponse.png "API Response")

-8.	**CONGRATULATIONS**.
-Now, replay this scenario in order to test all APIs in this banking product.
+8. Replay this scenario in order to test all APIs in this banking product.
 All input parameters of the other APIs are found from the JSON output of the **GET /customers/{customerID}**.

+---

+:thumbsup: Congratulations!
+You have successfully discovered and tested the Banking APIs.

+---

 # Part Two : Make you own banking application